|

 of Molina at 65 years of age;

-it alludes to his scientific writings and names him First Scientist of Chile.
+it alludes to his scientific writings and names him first scientist of Chile.

 Juan Ignacio Molina was born near Talca, Chile and entered the Jesuits at Santiago when he was only fifteen.
-He was forced to leave Chile in 1768 when the Jesuits were expelled, and was ordained priest just a few days before the Suppression of the Society, after which he was usually referred to as Abate (Abbot).
+He was forced to leave Chile in 1768 when the Jesuits were expelled, and was ordained priest just a few days before the Suppression of the Society, after which he was usually referred to as abate (abbot).
 He taught in Bologna, studied the natural sciences, and became the foremost historian and geographer of Chile.
 He anticipated Darwin by proposing the gradual evolution of human beings.
 In 1815 he inherited a large fortune and gave most of it to found a college and library in Talca.
 More

 CHILE, 1999, the bicentenary of Humboldt's visit to South America, Scott 1291